The Best Hikes in Phoenix - Travel by Brit

 The Best Hikes in Phoenix - Tom's Thumb - Tom's Thumb Trailhead

-Also located in the McDowell Sonoran Preserve, Tom’s Thumb Trail is an iconic, well-maintained hike that features a large granite boulder (aka thumb) that’s easily visible in Scottsdale.
+Also located in the McDowell Sonoran Preserve, Tom’s Thumb Trail is an iconic hike that features a large granite boulder (aka thumb) that’s easily visible in Scottsdale.

 4) Cholla Loop